utsav0/daily-dev-tips/src/pages/posts/css-radial-gradients.md

 }
 ```

-This will make a gradient from red (inside) colors to a yellow (outside) color spectrum.
+This will shift from red (inside) colors to the yellow (outside) color spectrum.

 ### Radial Gradient with Multiple Colors